ajboni/airwindows-cheatsheet/README.md

 # License and Copyright

-The content of airwindopedia (used in this page) is property of Chris Johnson © 2023 Airwindows | handsewn bespoke digital audio.
+The content of [airwindopedia](https://www.airwindows.com/wp-content/uploads/Airwindopedia.txt) (used in this page) is property of Chris Johnson © 2023 [Airwindows | handsewn bespoke digital audio.](https://www.airwindows.com)
-The website and scrapper is GPLv3 licensed. © 2023 Alexis Boni

 # Development